ifp/schemas/systems/loader.md

 # Loading of Adverts

-- All adverts coming onto system for first time will be given advert.approval:pending, yet they will have the advert.status:online, thus all adverts are put online prior to them being checked and possibly removed.
+- All adverts coming onto system for first time will be given advert.approval:pending and advert.status:online, thus all adverts are put online prior to them being checked and possibly removed.

 - When adverts are approved, they will be set to approval:approved and the significantly_updated_date will be updated, as this is the date field the Property Spy uses to find suitable adverts.

-- Adverts

-- Adverts in the system have the following statuses:
+- Adverts within the system may have the following status and approval configurations:

     - advert.status:online && approval:pending
         - advert stored in the Search Engine Database and the Backing Database